zaynabmourtada/NLP-transcription/README.md

 1. **Node.js**:
    Download and install Node.js from the official website.

-2. **React Native CLI**:
-   Install the React Native CLI globally using:
-   `npm install -g react-native-cli`

-3. **Expo CLI**:
-   Install the Expo CLI globally using:
-   `npm install -g expo-cli`

-4. **Android Studio**:
-   - Download and install Android Studio.
-   - During installation ensure Android SDK and Android Virtual Device (AVD) are checked.
-   - Set up a virtual device using Android Studio's Device Manager.
+   Verify installation:
+   `node -v npm -v`

 ## Run the Application

-Follow these steps to run the app on an Android Emulator:
+Follow these steps to run the app on your browser:

 1. **Clone the Repository**:
    In your VS code terminal, clone the project repository and navigate to the project folder:
    `git clone https://github.com/zaynabmourtada/NLP-transcription`
    `cd NLP-transcription`

-2. **Install Dependencies**:
+2. **Backend Setup**:

-   Install all required dependencies
+   - Navigate to the backend folder:
+     `cd transcription-backend`

+   - Install backend dependecies:
      `npm install`

-3. **Start the Android Emulator**:

-   - Open Android Studio
-   - Launch the virtual device from Tools > Device Manager

-4. **Run the Application**:
-   In your VS code terminal, start the app on the emulator:
+   - Start the backend server:
+     `node server.js`

+3. **Frontend Setup**:

+   - In a separate terminal, navigate to the frontend folder:
+     `cd transcription-frontend`

+   - Install frontend dependencies:
+     `npm install`

+   - Start the frontend server:
-   `npm run android`
+     `npm start`